mhaytmyr/CarND-LyftChallenge/README.md

 [CARLA](http://carla.readthedocs.io/en/latest/) is an open-source simulator for autonomous driving developed by Intel Labs and the Computer Vision Center.
 The simulator includes a virtual world with realistic looking roads, buildings and trees, but also dynamic objects like cars and pedestrians.
 CARLA allows to produce labels for semantic segmenatation, depth segmenatation and LiDAR data.
-In this project using labeled data from CARLA I train deep neural netowrks and convolutional neural networks to identify objects in camera images.
-The main focus of this project is to develop pixel-wise identification of cars and the drivable area of the road.
+In this project using segmented camera image from CARLA I used deep learning to identify drivable road and cars.
+The challenge run for one month and 155 participants submitted their results.
+I finished 26th in the challenge with overal F-score=90.14 and FPS=10.64

-Edit .....

-In this project, you will use what you've learned about deep neural networks and convolutional neural networks to clone driving behavior.
-You will train, validate and test a model using Keras.
-The model will output a steering angle to an autonomous vehicle.

-We have provided a simulator where you can steer a car around a track for data collection.
-You'll use image data and steering angles to train a neural network and then use this model to drive the car autonomously around the track.

-We also want you to create a detailed writeup of the project.
-Check out the [writeup template](https://github.com/udacity/CarND-Behavioral-Cloning-P3/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own writeup.
-The writeup can be either a markdown file or a pdf document.
+In this project, I used transfer learning to extract features from the image, and applied Upsamples+Convolution layers to segment image to three classes (Road, Vehicle and Others).
+This repository contains detailed explanation of the model and predictions.
+Repository contains following files to train, run and perform inference of segmentation.

 To meet specifications, the project will require submitting five files:
+* main_segment_image.py (main script to run trianing, inference and plotting)
-* model.py (script used to create and train the model)
+* helper_to_model.py (script used to create a model)
+* helper_to_train.py (script used to train model and define learning rate, algorithm, batch size etc.)
 * drive.py (script to drive the car - feel free to modify this file)
 * model.h5 (a trained Keras model)
 * a report writeup file (either markdown or pdf)